Elevate and Black Ops are trails in the Iron

 Almost to the top in this drone shot.

-You can turn and descend Elevate, or try Black Ops.
-(Note
+You can turn and descend Elevate, continue on to Lava Link, or try Black Ops.

 Black Ops is a downhill-only trail that starts at the top of Elevate.